Back to main page

 Discuss these terms in relation to what you learn from the census information you are studying.
 Use the additional tables that are linked under each descriptive area for more detail.
-Here is an example of what your report might vaguely resemble.
+Here is an example of what a "C" report might vaguely resemble (go further than the example if you want to achieve maximum points).
 The report should be around 500 words and have a heading with your name, date and class/professor's name.

 GRADING RUBRIC: The rubric is what I use to grade everyone's reports to reduce subjectivity in the grading process.
 It is based on the assignment instructions and the degree to which you communicate your knowledge of the topics effectively.